nebius-academy-templates/prompting-patterns/prompting-patterns-expert-solutions/scenario_c_refactoring-expert-solution.md

 2. Add search by phone number
 3. Add search by email address

-Success Criteria:
+Success criteria:
 - Search is case-insensitive and matches partial strings
 - Search results display in same format as full contact list
 - Empty search results show helpful "no matches found" message
 ```

-## Key Takeaways
+## Key takeaways

-- **Current Issues**: Identify specific problems, not vague complaints
+- **Current issues**: Identify specific problems, not vague complaints.
-- **Goals**: Clear, numbered objectives for improvement
+- **Goals**: Clear, numbered objectives for improvement.
-- **Success Criteria**: Measurable outcomes so you know when you're done
+- **Success Criteria**: Measurable outcomes so you know when you're done.
-- Focus on one area at a time - don't try to fix everything at once!
+- Focus on one area at a time - don't try to fix everything at once.